 Manhattan store is listed in New York Bargain

 Finders as the Number One source for pearls in New

 Charlie can still be found relaxing in his favorite Japanese robe.

 His son Eddie took the reins of the family business in

 1990, armed with the wisdom and experience that had

 been meticulously passed on to him by his father.

 It was Eddie who brought American Pearl & General Company

-into the Information Age in launching AmericanPearl.com, Inc. and American Diamond.
-It looks like the apple doesn't fall far from the tree.
-Both sites have already been well-received and,
+into the Information Age in launching AmericanPearl.com, Inc. It looks like the apple doesn't fall far from the tree.
+The site has already been well-received and,

 as the testimonials attest, a growing body of